Health Partners Health Insurance

 Over 80,000 people are covered by South Australian not-for-profit fund Health Partners.

 Health Partners provides affordable, quality private insurance for South Australians, and have been doing so for 80 years.
-With four hospital cover options, and three extras policies, they've got you covered for whatever life might throw at your health.
+With four hospital cover options, and four extras policies, they've got you covered for whatever life might throw at your health.

 Top 3 features